 After check in, teams can go to the "pit area" to set up their computer and robot and get ready to participate in the challenges.
 Teachers and parents will be allowed in the pit area, but please keep in mind that all of the robot building and programming should be done by the students!

 We will have 8 official challenges that teams can participate in - teams can choose to do as few or as many as they wish, but each team will receive only ONE official and final score for each challenge.
 The official challenge surfaces will be set up in the arena area - only three people per team can line up to participate in any given challenge.
 One of the three people can be an adult, but no other adults will be allowed in the arena area.
 Adults must stay in the pit area or in the spectator area.

 We will provide certificates for every team that participates in the Elementary Botball® Challenge and awards for each challenge completed by a group of students.
 We will also have trophies for the top finishers in each challenge as well as an overall trophy for the team with highest overall score in all events.
-The trophies will be presented during the Botball® Tournament Awards Ceremony.
+Oklahoma region only: The trophies will be presented during the Botball® Tournament Awards Ceremony.
 The Botball® Tournament will be happening concurrently at the same venue.